oKermorgant/simple_launch/README.md

 Typical when forwarding some launch arguments to a node or an included launch file.

-## Logic groups
+## Groups or scopes

-Groups are created through the `with sl.group():` syntax and accept, a namespace an if/unless condition and an event:
+Groups are created through the `with sl.group():` syntax and accept, a namespace an if/unless condition and an event.

+Actions that are added in a scope inherit from all previous defined groups.

 ### By namespace